 The pilot is part of Russia’s ongoing effort to serialize its entire supply chain.
 The country’s National Track and Trace Digital System, known as Chestny ZNAK and operated by the Center for Research in Perspective Technologies (CRPT), monitors the supply chains of more than a dozen industries, from pharmaceuticals and footwear to tires and tobacco.
-Pilots for other industries, including dairy and bicycles, have wrapped up and several are still underway, including wheelchairs and bottled drinking water.

 Let’s take a look at the problem of counterfeit beer in Russia and globally, and what the pilot hopes to achieve.

 The struggle with counterfeit beer and other alcohol